 The best time to visit is Delos is spring and early summer (mid-Apr to mid-June) or autumn (Sept to mid-Oct).
 This way, you’ll avoid the summer high season, with its inflated prices, hordes of tourists and high temperatures (heat waves of 100°F are routine).
 Avoid August, unless you really like scorching heat, crowds, and overbooked planes, ferry boats, and hotels.
 In the autumn, you will enjoy warm days with still-warm waters.
 One drawback: Off-season there are fewer boats and flights to the islands, where some shops, hotels, and restaurants do not open until June and then close in October.

-Delos Recommended Tours & Activities by Viator
+Delos Area Recommended Tours & Activities

 Mykonos Catamaran Daytime or Sunset Sailing with Food and Drinks

 Set sail on the bright blue Aegean with this unforgettable catamaran cruise from Mykonos.
 Swim and snorkel in the crystalline coves around the islands of Rheina and mythical Delos, or visit the pristine southern beaches of Mykonos.
 Drop anchor for a delicious, multicourse Greek meal cooked up right on board, accompanied by unlimited beer and wine from an open bar.
 Book Your Mykonos Catamaran Sailing Tour Here.